 “I’ll be so famous, and I will never need this in

 my lifetime,” Jake had written on the paper that wrapped around the wad of bills.
 Another

 clue that his stories were not stories.
 He stood up from the table and went to the silverware drawer.
 As he opened the drawer for the last time, he pulled out the silver fork he had

 found so many years ago.
 He stared at the fork and remembered all the fights that had driven their

 mother crazy.
 It was one of the many

 treasures he had found on his adventures.

 Jake picked up the family picture and said his goodbyes to everyone.
 He grabbed an apple from the fruit bowl, headed to his room and climbed through the window for old time's sake.
 He took everything in as he almost floated on air towards the old oak tree.
 He pulled the arrowhead from his pocket and touched the special spot he had marked years ago.
 The portal door opened wide for him to cross over to his life he had come to love.
-He had found a world hundreds of years before that had welcomed him with warmth and the most unique knowledge for the love of mother earth.
+He stepped towards a world that existed hundreds of years in the past.
 He was at last free to live out his dreams and adventures.
 He would be leaving a legacy that he could only hope someone would know.